feklee/plan-tree/Prospera.md

 Network
 -------

-There are various potential partners, and it will take time to forge collaborations.
+There are various potential partners, and it will require patience to forge collaborations.

 ![Drawing of network](https://i.imgur.com/GQ53gyh.jpg)